Azure/iot-operations-sdks/rust/azure_iot_operations_services/api-surface.md

       fencing_token: Option<HybridLogicalClock>,
       timeout: Duration,
   ) -> Result<state_store::Response<Option<()>>, StateStoreError>;

+/// Starts observation of any changes on a key from the State Store Service
+///
+/// Note: timeout refers to the duration until the State Store Client stops
+/// waiting for an `Observe` response from the Service.
+This value is not linked
+/// to the length of the observation.
+///
+/// Returns `OK(())` if the key is now being observed
+/// # Errors
+/// [`StateStoreError`] of kind [`ClientError`](StateStoreErrorKind::ClientError) if
+/// - the `key` is empty
+/// - the `timeout` is < 1 ms or > `u32::max`
+///
+/// [`StateStoreError`] of kind [`ServerError`](StateStoreErrorKind::ServerError) if
+/// - the State Store returns an Error response
+/// - the State Store returns a response that isn't valid for an `Observe` request
+///
+/// [`StateStoreError`] of kind [`AIOProtocolError`](StateStoreErrorKind::AIOProtocolError) if
+/// - there are any underlying errors from [`CommandInvoker::invoke`]
+/// - there are any underlying errors from [`TelemetryReceiver::start`]
 pub async fn observe(
       &mut self,
       key: Vec<u8>,
       timeout: Duration,
   ) -> Result<state_store::Response<()>, StateStoreError>;

+/// Stops observation of any changes on a key from the State Store Service
+///
+/// Note: timeout refers to the duration until the State Store Client stops
+/// waiting for an `Unobserve` response from the Service.
+This value is not linked
+/// to the key in the State Store.
+///
+/// Returns `Some(())` if the key is no longer being observed or `None` if the key wasn't being observed
+/// # Errors
+/// [`StateStoreError`] of kind [`ClientError`](StateStoreErrorKind::ClientError) if
+/// - the `key` is empty
+/// - the `timeout` is < 1 ms or > `u32::max`
+///
+/// [`StateStoreError`] of kind [`ServerError`](StateStoreErrorKind::ServerError) if
+/// - the State Store returns an Error response
+/// - the State Store returns a response that isn't valid for an `Unobserve` request
+///
+/// [`StateStoreError`] of kind [`AIOProtocolError`](StateStoreErrorKind::AIOProtocolError) if
+/// - there are any underlying errors from [`CommandInvoker::invoke`]
+/// - there are any underlying errors from [`TelemetryReceiver::stop`]
 pub async fn unobserve(
       &mut self,
       key: Vec<u8>,
       timeout: Duration,
   ) -> Result<state_store::Response<Option<()>>, StateStoreError>;

+/// Recv a key notification
+/// # Errors
-pub async fn recv_notification(
+/// TODO: Add errors if needed after `telemetry_receiver` implementation pub async fn recv_notification(
       &mut self,
   ) -> Result<state_store::KeyNotification, StateStoreError>